-- Precipitation is recorded daily during the summer from a rain gauge situated next the mineralized rock temporary storage pad near the 1525 portal; - Annual Snow surveys are performed while snow is present and mean daily temperature is less than 32 °F; and - Weekly visual recording of water volume through the flume as well as monthly datalogger downloads of flow, pressure and temperature, below the Drystack and above the RTP.
+- Precipitation is recorded daily during the summer from a rain gauge situated next the mineralized rock temporary storage pad near the 1525 portal; - Annual Snow surveys are performed while snow is present and mean daily temperature is less than 32 °F, refer to Appendix D for a copy of the Snow Survey SOP. - Weekly visual recording of water volume through the flume as well as monthly datalogger downloads of flow, pressure and temperature, below the Drystack and above the RTP.